Analysis of the quark sector in the 2HDM-III with a four-zero Yukawa texture using the most recent data on the CKM matrix: The Yukawa sector in the 2HDM-III with a four-zero Yukawa texture

+where {$\Phi_{j}= ( \phi^{+}_{j}, \phi^{0}_{j} )^{T}$}, denoting the Higgs doublets as {$\tilde{\Phi}_{j} = i \sigma_2 \Phi_{j}^{*}$}, and {$\textbf{Y}^{q}_{j}$} with $q = u,d$ are the $3\times3$ complex Yukawa matrices~\cite{Branco:2011iw}.
+The Yukawa Lagrangian in eq.~(\ref{2HDMlagrangian}) has a great deal of free parameters associated with the Yukawa interactions and five Higgs bosons, two of them charged ($H^{\pm}$), two neutral CP-even (scalar) ones ($h^0$ and $H^0$, in increasing order of mass) and one neutral CP-odd (pseudoscalar) state ($A^0$).
+The mechanism through which the FCNCs are controlled defines the version of the model and the specific emerging phenomenology that can be contrasted with experiments.
+Before we discuss how FCNCs are controlled in the 2HDM though, we analyse the mass matrix.
+In flavour space, the mass matrix, in general, can be written as { } where $v_{1,2}$ are the Vacuum Expectation Values { (VEVs)} of the two Higgs doublet fields.
+There is no physical restriction on the structure of the mass matrix beyond the fact that the quark masses of different families differ by several orders of magnitude.
+Consequently, there is no restriction on either Yukawa matrix.
+The mass matrices {${\bf M}_{q}$} are diagonalised by a biunitary transformation~\cite{Haruo}, { } where {${\bf \Delta}_{q} = \textrm{diag} \left\{ m_{q1}, m_{q2}, m_{q3} \right \}$} and {$\widetilde{ \bf Y}_{j}^{q} = {\bf U}_{qL} {\bf Y}_{j}^{q} {\bf U}_{qR}^{\dagger}$} ($j=1,2$).
+This transformation connects the flavour space and the mass space.
+Taking $v^{2} = v_{1}^{2} + v_{2}^{2} = \left( 246.22~\textrm{GeV} \right)^{2}$ and {$\tan \beta = \frac{ v_{2} }{ v_{1} }$}~\cite{Gunion:1989we,PhysRevD.86.010001}, we have { } where $k,l =1,2,3$.
+One can see that the off-diagonal elements of the Yukawa matrices in mass space, {$\widetilde{ \bf Y}_{j}^{q}$}, obey the following relation: { } Furthermore, if we require {$\tan \beta$} to be real and positive definite~\cite{Gunion:1989we,Branco:2011iw}, the arguments {$ \left( \varphi^{q}_{j} \right)_{kl} = \arg \left( \widetilde{ {\bf Y} }_{j}^{q} \right)_{kl} $} with $j=1,2$ must satisfy: { } The condition in eq.~(\ref{off_terms}) means that the off-diagonal elements of the Yukawa matrices in mass space are parallel or anti-parallel in the complex plane.
+In other words, the phases of the off-diagonal elements of the Yukawa matrices are (anti)aligned.
 In the SM eq.~(\ref{off_terms}) is trivially satisfied, because there exists an alignment between the mass matrix and the corresponding Yukawa matrix.
 In all 2HDM realisations (Type I, II, X and Y), wherein a discrete symmetry $Z_2$ is imposed, one of the Yukawas is zero.
 This implies an alignment between the mass matrix and the corresponding Yukawa one.
 In the Aligned 2HDM (A-2HDM), both Yukawas are aligned in flavour space, which in turn implies an alignment among the mass and Yukawa matrices.
 In the Minimal Flavour Violating 2HDM (MFV-2HDM), where a (non-discrete) flavour symmetry is imposed, an alignment between the mass matrix and the corresponding Yukawa one is obtained too.
 In the 2HDM Type III (2HDM-III), with a particular texture form, eq.~(\ref{off_terms}) is satisfied by construction.
-The aim of this paper is that of proposing a \textit{hierarchical ansatz} for the mass matrix and, by means of eq.~(\ref{masa-fermiones}), the simplest case is to consider that both Yukawas ${\bf Y}^{q}_{j}$ possess the same structure (without anomalous cancellations of any of the elements of the matrices).
-In particular, we use an Hermitian 4-texture form and, indeed because of eq. (\ref{masa-fermiones}), the complete mass matrix inherits this structure:
+In this paper we assume a \textit{hierarchical ansatz}, which considers that the mass matrix and both Yukawa matrices {${\bf Y}^{q}_{j}$} possess the same structure.
+In particular, we use an Hermitian four-zero texture form and the complete mass matrix inherent to this structure is: {